This post was sponsored by KaiaFit. All opinions are my own.

 Give yourself grace.
 If life is too chaotic to devote to a strict workout routine, that’s 100% fine!
 Make one little goal each day.
 For a long, long time the only fitness I could commit to was to get out for a walk every day.
 I hated that it was such a small goal because physically I knew I was capable of so much more.
 But, with two cranky kids, therapy schedules, preschool and all the other things, it was the only attainable thing.
 And walking burns a surprising amount of calories and does wonders for your mental health!

 I do acknowledge that because I am a stay at home mom, I have a little bit more flexibility than a working mom.
 So, if you’re a working mom reading this, just know I see you and I recognize the obstacle that working outside the home presents.

 Whatever is standing between you and an active lifestyle won’t be an obstacle forever.
 So just do what you can, where you’re at, with what you have.
 Maybe that means cooking one extra day a week instead of ordering take out.
 Maybe that’s a family hike on Saturday.
 Whatever you can add in will build momentum to a more active lifestyle and before you know it, it will become more of a habit for you and your family!

 What is one way you promote a healthy, active lifestyle for your family?
-We’d love to hear more tips on how you squeeze it in!
+We’d love to hear more tips on how you prioritize an active lifestyle and squeeze it all in!